Forklift Safety Tips to Avoid Injuries

 Be Aware of the Surroundings

-Always be aware of the surrounding equipment on the job site.
-It is critical to pay attention and obey all worksite rules and instructions while using a forklift.
-The forklift should only be driven in marked roadways, and it should never be operated close to other machinery unless required.
-When entering or exiting buildings, pay attention to all signs, particularly those indicating maximum permitted floor loadings and clearance heights, and be mindful of the distance of the load, mast, and overhead guard of the forklift.
+When entering or exiting buildings, consider all signs, particularly those indicating maximum permitted floor loadings and clearance heights.
+Be mindful of the distance of the forklift’s load, mast, and overhead guard.
 Remember to keep a safe distance to allow sufficient space, stop safely, and stay away from other machines that are moving unpredictably.

 Ensure Loads are Stable & Secured